 Primitive Silurian Plant Cooksonia Growing on Eurypterus Exoskeleton

-Name: Cooksonia sp.
-(Silurian plant)
+Cooksonia sp.

 Primitive vascular plant or Tracheophyte